Bilalh/Tagger/Readme.md

 ### Introductions
 Build the release version of VGTagger.

-(When embeding make sure require 'rubygems'  is commented with a # before it)
+(When embedding make sure require 'rubygems'  is commented with a # before it)

 Run Embed MacRuby on it which does the follows to embed the MacRuby framework